 One of the keys to being a successful gardener is knowing the technical information about plants.
 It's pretty simple stuff, but sort of like reading the directions before you use a new smartphone, it pays to know what's what before you begin so your garden gets the best start possible.
-One of a plant's essential parts is its crown.
+One of the plant's essential parts is its crown.

 Perennials, Annuals, and Shrubs

 Whether they are planted in the ground or in a container, most plants are planted so that the crown is right at soil level.
 Burying the crown lower than soil level can often lead to crown rot and the eventual death of the plant, depending on the species.

 Clematis and peonies are two of the few plants that do well when the plant crown is planted a few inches below soil level.
 Bulbs, like tulips and daffodils, and tubers, like tuberous begonias and cyclamen, are also planted with the crown slightly below soil level.